-Plane crashes in eastern DR Congo with about 17 passengers on board
+Plane crash kills at least 18 in eastern Congo

 A cargo plane departing from the same airport crashed an hour after take-off in October, killing all eight passengers.

-Reporting by Fiston Mahamba, Writing by Hereward Holland; Editing by Emelia Sithole-Matarise and Angus MacSwan
+Writing by Hereward Holland; Editing by Aaron Ross and Mark Potter